sergei4/LokalisePlugin/README.md

 To get `projectId` go to your Project/Settings/General To get read/write `token` read this [documentation](https://docs.lokalise.co/faqs/api-tokens)

-After this configuration you should be able to use those 2 gradle tasks `uploadStrings` and `downloadTranslations`  you can execute them from IDE GUI or command line.
+After this configuration you should be able to use those 2 gradle tasks `uploadAndroidStrings` and `downloadAndroidStrings`  you can execute them from IDE GUI or command line.
 ``` ./gradlew downloadTranslations ```

 ## Thanks